isstac/kelinci/README.md

 `java -jar build/libs/kelinci.jar -i <class-or-jar> -o <output-dir>` (you'll need to make sure that the input class is also on the classpath).
 This should print which classes were written to the output directory.
 Next, we want to start the server that will handle requests from the fuzzer side and execute the target application on them.
-Run `java -cp <output-dir> edu.cmu.sv.kelinci.Kelinci [-v V] [-port P] target.Application <target-args>`, where <output-dir> is the directory where the Instrumentor wrote its output, V is an optional verbosity level (0-3 for silent to very verbose), P is an optional port number (default is 7007) and <target-args> are the usual parameters to the target application.
+Run `java -cp <output-dir> edu.cmu.sv.kelinci.Kelinci [-v V] [-p P] [-t T] target.Application <target-args>`, where <output-dir> is the directory where the Instrumentor wrote its output, V is an optional verbosity level (0-3 for silent to very verbose), P is an optional port number (default is 7007), T is an optional time-out in milliseconds (default is 300000 / 5 minutes) and <target-args> are the usual parameters to the target application.
 Kelinci will pass the provided arguments on to the target application.
 At least one of the arguments should be @@, which will be replaced by the path to the file on which it will be executed.